×

 • A cluster administrator has enabled monitoring for user-defined projects.

-• You have access to the cluster as a user with the cluster-admin role or as a user with the user-workload-monitoring-config-edit role in the openshift-user-workload-monitoring project.
+• You have access to the cluster as a user with the cluster-admin cluster role or as a user with the user-workload-monitoring-config-edit role in the openshift-user-workload-monitoring project.

 • You have created the user-workload-monitoring-config ConfigMap object.